CodingIsaac/cybersecurity_fundamentals/securityDomains.md

 <h2>Conclusion</h2>
 <p>
-Each of the eight CISSP Security Domains represents a vital layer of protection, ensuring a comprehensive and structured approach to cybersecurity.
+Each of the 8 CISSP Security Domains represents a vital layer of protection, ensuring a comprehensive and structured approach to cybersecurity.
 Real-life examples underscore the risks of neglecting these domains and the significant benefits of integrating them into organizational practices.
 By addressing these domains, businesses can build resilience, safeguard critical assets, and confidently navigate an ever-evolving threat landscape.
 </p>
 </body>
 </html>